 There’s also a very practical reason for the township to turn down gravel pit applications: the costs are higher than the revenues Woolwich receives.
 Municipal share of aggregate profits are miniscule, not enough to cover the direct costs associated with road repairs and safety measures, let alone the health and well-being of residents.

-There are plenty of downsides to aggregate mining, Gravel Watch and other opponents point it.
+There are plenty of downsides to aggregate mining, Gravel Watch and other opponents point out.
 Such operations bring with them noise and vibration; increased traffic; dust and air quality impacts; destruction of farmland; threats to groundwater, surface water, wells and the natural environment; intrusion into cultural heritage resources; and many other negative impacts.

 Currently, provincial policies favour developers, putting far too much power in the hands of quasi-judicial tribunals.
 Opponents such as Gravel Watch Ontario say the same is true of the aggregate policies.
 They also lament the actions of the MNR in enforcing what feeble rules do exist.
 Fixing those inadequacies would go a long way in reducing the disputes over gravel pit applications.

 High on the priority list is the enacting of sunset clauses on gravel licences: hard and intractable timelines for the decommissioning of pits.
-As it stands today, operators can continue to work and “active” site for years, a favourite tactic for avoiding the remediation now required of pit owners.
+As it stands today, operators can continue to work an “active” site for years, a favourite tactic for avoiding the remediation now required of pit owners.
 Such a move would assure nearby residents that the health and safety risks would exist for a fixed time only, an important step.

 Today, however, even where municipalities have tried to impose sunset clauses, the MNR has simply stepped in and voided them.